rust-lang/prev.rust-lang.org/community.md

 ## IRC Channels

-Rustaceans maintain a number of friendly, high-traffic IRC channels.
+Rustaceans maintain a number of friendly, high-traffic [IRC] channels on Mozilla's IRC network.

-The [#rust][rust_irc] channel on Moznet is a venue for general discussion about Rust, and a good place to ask for help.
-You'll find people willing to help you with any questions you may have, and responses are typically very fast.
+The [#rust][rust_irc] channel is a venue for general discussion about Rust, and a good place to ask for help.
+You'll find people willing to answer any questions about Rust, and responses are typically fast.

-To get involved in the development of Rust itself, for anything about contribution, or to find a mentor, [#rust-internals][internals_irc] is the right channel.

-There are also some more specific IRC channels noted below.
+Rust's developers coordinate in [#rust-internals][internals_irc].
+It is for real-time discussion about hacking on Rust itself.
+It is also the channel to ask questions about contributing to Rust.

 ### Main channels

-- [#rust][rust_irc] is for all things Rust
-- [#rust-internals][internals_irc] is for discussion of other Rust implementation topics
 - [#rustc][rustc_irc] is the home of the [compiler team][compiler_team]
 - [#rust-libs][libs_irc] is the home of the [libraries team][library_team]
 - [#rust-tools][tools_irc] is the home of the [tools and infrastructure team][tool_team]